 I’ve been wanting to share more recipes here on the blog, but lately I’ve been struggling to find time (and often inspiration) for developing new recipes.
 When you’ve got an active 7 month-old baby on your hands, you often resort to quick, tried-and-true recipes when making dinner.

-I was recently making one of our favorite pastas – today’s vegan Balsamic Pasta – and I wondered why I haven’t shared this recipe here yet because honestly, it’s soooo delicious and quite easy to make!
+I was recently making one of my favorite easy vegan pasta recipes – today’s vegan Balsamic Pasta – and I wondered why I haven’t shared this recipe here yet because honestly, it’s soooo delicious and quite easy to make!
 Even when a tiny 7 month-old human demands your attention all the time 🙂

 I don’t recall when I got the idea to use homemade balsamic salad dressing on pasta instead of a more complicated sauce.
 I’m rarely in the mood for pasta with the classic red tomato sauce, and other pasta sauces are usually quite involved.